 Maksim Samasiuk - Fotolia

 Due in large part to the emergence of container technology, cloud-based applications are becoming one of the biggest disruptions since the days of Web 2.0.
-Containers have been around for awhile in the Linux world, but they are new to Windows Server.
+Containers have been around for awhile in the Linux world, but they are to Windows Server.

-Now, Windows Server 2016 containers will be an option for the first time.
+Now, Windows Server 2016 containers will be an option for the time.
 Most of today's IT infrastructure is built on virtualization where virtual machines (VMs) typically host monolithic style applications.
 For instance, one or more VMs may comprise a web front end, others may run a business logic tier, while others might provide back-end database services.

 Containers and microservices offer a different and more modular way of building cloud applications.
 Rather than using heavyweight, monolithic VMs and applications, containers enable developers to build applications using a collection of lightweight microservices.